 Infrastructure.”
 He has also been featured and interviewed by leading international industry publications, including Pensions & Investments, Brink News, ESI Africa and Business Insider.
 Mr. Saha is a regular speaker at investor forums and pension fund retreats in both the United

-Mr. Saha previously spent fourteen years in investments and banking at the World Bank and led the quantitative risk finance function responsible for managing market and credit risks for over $300 billion in global investments and banking operations.
-In this role, Mr. Saha led the team that revamped the financial risk systems and models for the leading development financial institutions, including the adoption of a new asset-liability management system, Basel 3 standards for market, credit, and liquidity risks, and a new risk capital framework.
-He was subsequently awarded for excellence by the bank’s global head of finance and risk management.
+Mr. Saha previously spent fourteen years in investments and banking at the World Bank and led the quantitative risk finance function responsible for managing market, credit and liquidity risks for the leading development financial institutions.
+In this role, Mr. Saha led the team that revamped the financial risk management and systems for several of the bank’s functions, including oversight of a $100 billion investments portfolio; asset-liability management for a $150 billion banking balance sheet; and $200 billion in derivatives trading for interest rates and currency risks hedging across multiple markets.
+He was subsequently awarded for excellence for his accomplishments in leading the bank’s risk management reforms after the financial crisis by the bank’s global head of finance and risk management.

-In 2005, Mr. Saha and a former college classmate co-founded New Bridge Development/1438 Street LLC, a real estate investment partnership that developed and managed multi-million dollar assets in commercial and residential properties, and retail operations in the Washington, DC region.
+In 2005, Mr. Saha co-founded New Bridge Development/1438 Street LLC, a boutique real estate investment firm that developed and managed multi-million dollar assets in commercial and residential properties, including several retail operations in the Washington, DC region.
 The business successfully transacted on dozens of financing and leasing deals and managed over 40 employees in the region.

 Mr. Saha holds two master’s degrees in finance and business management from Johns Hopkins Carey Business School and a bachelor’s degree in finance and economics from McGill University.
 He previously lived abroad in Africa, Europe, and Canada, and is fluent in French.